meajudaufba/meajudaufba/README.md

 - ~~Verify response on login method to certify the user is indeed logged (right credentials);~~
 - ~~Rewrite client application using React.~~
+- Add upgrade routine to courses status for old users
 - Improve interface with material design or similar
 - Implement a dashboard, a score page and a teacher approval rate page.